Submissions

 For questions regarding article submissions, please email mjohloffice@umich.edu.

-Accepting submissions on May 15, 2026 throughout the summer.
+MJoHL is accepting submissions beginning May 15, 2026, on a rolling basis throughout the summer.

 The MJoHL Notes Office accepts Student Note submissions from current law students, including students at the University of Michigan Law School and students at other accredited law schools.
 Recent University of Michigan Law School alumni may submit Student Notes for up to one year after graduation.